Gene Wilder and His Alzheimer’s Secret

 Actor Seth Rogen and his wife Lauren Miller Rogen launched their Alzheimer's support organization Hilarity for Charity after her mother, Adele, was diagnosed at age 55 with early-onset Alzheimer's.
 By 60, Adele had forgotten how to speak, dress herself, feed herself or go to the bathroom alone.
 Since then, the Rogens have advocated for more research funding and better support for families living with the disease.

 "Americans whisper the word 'Alzheimer's' because their government whispers the word 'Alzheimer's,' and although a whisper is better than the silence that the Alzheimer's community has been facing for decades, it's still not enough," Rogen told a Senate subcommittee during a Feb.
 26, 2014 hearing.
 "It needs to be yelled and screamed to the point that it finally gets the attention and the funding that it deserves and needs."

-Hilarity for Charity tweeted on Monday: “To most, it was a surprise that Gene Wilder had Alzheimer’s.
-We strive to erase the stigma so that no one has to keep this disease a secret.”
+Hilarity for Charity tweeted after his death: "To most, it was a surprise that Gene Wilder had Alzheimer's.
+We strive to erase the stigma so that no one has to keep this disease a secret."

 The Dangers of Stigma

 The United States government funds Alzheimer's research at a lower rate than it does other diseases — and stigma may be partly to blame, according to the Alzheimer's Association.
 People do not want to talk about it, be associated with it or be labeled by it.
 But with attention comes dollars.